cits3007/cits3007.github.io/assets/labs/lab05.md

-We know it's okay to treat `$saved_eip` as a "pointer to `size_t`", because a `size_t` is big enough to hold any address in memory.[^intptr] `gdb` tells us that the current contents of `$saved_eip` is `0x565563ee` -- and that is indeed the address `gdb` has said we're going to jump back to.
+We know it's okay to treat `$saved_eip` as a "pointer to `size_t`", because a `size_t` is big enough to hold any address in memory.[^intptr] GDB tells us that the current contents of `$saved_eip` is `0x565563ee` -- and that is indeed the address GDB has said we're going to jump back to.

-We can issue the command  `print (void (*)()) 0x565563ee` to confirm where that adddress is -- `gdb` will tell us that it's the same as `<dummy_function+62>`.
-(We cast it to the type "pointer to a function taking no arguments and returning `void`", so that `gdb` knows to interpret it as the address of executable code.)
+We can issue the command  `print (void (*)()) 0x565563ee` to confirm where that adddress is -- GDB will tell us that it's the same as `<dummy_function+62>`.
+(We cast it to the type "pointer to a function taking no arguments and returning `void`", so that GDB knows to interpret it as the address of executable code.)

 [^intptr]: Technically, it would be more appropriate to treat `$saved_eip`